EcoGRAPH/ecograph.github.io/korah.md

 # Andrews Korah
 ## Ph.D.
 Student, Graduate Teaching Assistant
+## Department of Geography and Environmental Sustainability, University of Oklahoma

 ### Education
 - B.A.
 Geography and Rural Development, Kwame Nkrumah University of Science and Technology